Skip to main content

 }

-The hook keeps onSessionChange up to date via a ref internally, so you don’t need to memoize the callback or worry about stale closures.
+The hook keeps onSessionChange and clientData up to date via internal refs, so you don’t need to memoize callbacks or worry about stale closures when those options change between renders.

 const transport = useTriggerChatTransport({